Adam101k/Adam101k/README.md

 </div>
 Hello, I'm Adam Kaci, a CS major at CSUF!

-Let me show you some stuff that I'm doing!
+Let me show you some of the things I'm doing!
+All of the GIFs below are clickable!
+If something interests you, click to see more!

 :speech_balloon: Now:
 - Creating A Video Game in Unreal 5